 - Tiger trout prefer colder water environments, especially lakes.

-Tiger Trout Scientific Name
+Classification and Scientific Name

 The tiger trout doesn’t have a valid scientific name.
-They are best described by combining their two parent breeds’ binomial names, Salmo trutta/Salveilnus fontinalis.
+They are best described by combining their two parent breeds’ binomial names, Salmo trutta/Salvelinus fontinalis.
 They belong to the order Salmoniformes that mainly inhabit the waters of North America and Europe.
 Several members of this order possess primitive anatomical features representing an early stage in the evolution of modern bony fishes.

 Tiger trout belong to the family Salmonidae, which includes some of the most sought-after gamefish in the world.
 They are famous for their delicious-tasting flesh and usually cost a pretty penny.

-Tiger Trout Appearance
+Appearance

 These hybrids closely resemble a labyrinth because of their grayish-brown bodies, covered with dark patterns.
-In addition, tiger trouts have bright orange and yellow bellies with square tail fins.
+In addition, tiger trout have bright orange and yellow bellies with square tail fins.
 Furthermore, their pectoral and pelvic fins are similar in color to their bellies.
 They have spotted patterns on their heads, very similar to the brown trout, and females aren’t as exuberant as the males.
 For example, females are generally tan and light brown in color, with fewer yellow and orange tones.
 Lastly, tiger trout can grow approximately 10 to 16 inches in length but can reach a maximum size of 20 inches.
 In addition, their weight ranges from two to five pounds.

-Tiger Trout Behavior
+Behavior

 The tiger trout’s name is not only derived from its stripes.
 They also have a fierce attitude that can rival their furry namesake.
 These hybrids are aggressive piscivores with a fast growth rate.
 Additionally, they have proven effective at controlling invasive species, and since they can’t reproduce, there is no threat of their population sizes getting out of control.